veddox/jcm/README.md

 The JCM is a simple forest community model, simulating 16 tree species in a 1 km² patch.
 It includes basic life-history processes and an epidemiological submodel.

+*Note: there are two implementations of this model.
+The first uses plain Julia code and is located in the `original` directory.
+The second uses the Agents.jl library and is in the `agentsjl` directory.
+This file describes the original version.*

 ### Entities

 - **Species:** A class storing the life-history traits of one tree species.